Recompose 101: Virtual Tour

 Learn more about the human composting process.

 The Recompose human composting process creates approximately one cubic yard of soil per body which is roughly 3 x 3 x 3 feet.
-This amount fills the bed of most pickup trucks and weighs about 1,000 pounds.
+This amount fills the bed of most pickup trucks and weighs approximately from 500 pounds to over 1,000 pounds.
 The process begins with three cubic yards of plant material.

 Families can take some or all of the soil home once the process is complete, and donate what does not go home to conservation efforts.
 Learn more about how to consider your soil options.